thuml/Transfer-Learning-Library/docs/get_started/faq.rst

     classifier = Classifier(backbone=your_backbone, num_classes=num_classes, bottleneck=your_bottleneck,
         bottleneck_dim=your_bottleneck_dim, finetune=True)

-To change one or many of these components, you can implement your model and pass it as parameters.
-Below are some examples.
+Below are some examples on how to change these components.

 2.1 Define a new backbone
 '''''''''''''''''''''''''''